shaunakv1/docker-clamav/README.md

 is listening on exposed port `3310`.

 # Credits
 This is a fork of [https://github.com/mko-x/docker-clamav](https://github.com/mko-x/docker-clamav).
 The main difference is that this is a very simplified version with only one tag based on alpine.
+This also adds back automatic helath check.

 ## Usage
 ```bash